ZacBlanco/zacblanco.github.io/_posts/2015-9-3-guide-principles-electrical-engineering.md

 Here we are - a new study guide - for Principles of Electrical Engineering 1 at Rutgers University in the Fall of 2015.

-I will try to keep this as up to date as possible as the class goea on throughout the year.
+I will try to keep this as up to date as possible as the class goes on throughout the semester.
 Hopefully addressing all topics in the syllabus.
-The aim is for this to serve as a study-guide for the end of the semester.
+The aim is for this to hopefully be able to serve as a study-guide by the time the end of the semester comes around.
+I hope that this guide will be able to cover all of the topics that are in this course, as well as provide examples of circuits and step-by-step solutions to different problems.

 - Course Instructor: Prof. Hana Godrich

 Topics:
+s
 - Voltage, Current, Resistance
 - Ohm's Law, Kirkhoff's Law
 - Tools for analyizing circuits